secretgraph/secretgraph/README.md

 Here the workflow in detail:

-3party -> Client: challenge (should be printable, utf8), allowed (at least one ip(range), can be used to pass valid receivers)
-Client -> Server: auth action with allowed, challenge, signatures (of challenge and sorted allowed), generates token authtoken
-Client -> 3party: provide 3party url with authtoken and `item` GET parameter 3party -> Server: queries data and verifies signatures, he can use allowed for performing extra checks like the requester url
+3party -> Client: challenge (should be printable, utf8), requester: url which requested the auth Client -> Server: auth action with requester, challenge, signatures (of challenge and requester), generates token authtoken Client -> 3party: provide 3party url with authtoken and `item` GET parameter 3party -> Server: queries data and verifies signatures, he should use requester for verifying the requester url

-A signature is made from: `<sorted allowed><challenge>` and in format `<hashalgorithm>:<public key hash>:<signature in b64>`
+A signature is made from: `<requester><challenge>` and in format `<hashalgorithm>:<public key hash>:<signature in b64>`

-The challenge should be timelimitted e.g. 2 hours or 1 day.
+The challenge should be timelimited e.g. 2 hours or 1 day.
 It may can contain an encrypted timestamp.
 The challenge is technically not limitted but would be better to have only visible characters in utf8 because of input problems in case the user have to provide it himself

 # FAQ